Arbutus unedo (Kilarney Strawberry Tree)

 This is native from south-west Ireland down through Portugal and along the Mediterranean as far as Turkey.
 It's native to the U.K. but is frequently spotted for it's lovely dome shaped evergreen-ness in gardens all over Britain - particularly near the coast.
 It's one of the parents of our much sought after hybrid Arbutus x andrachnoides.

 Like all Strawberry Trees, it needs sharp drainage but unlike all Strawberry Trees, this one doesn't like thin soil over chalk.
 It's one of those slow-but-worth-it trees.
 When you see the beautiful dome shaped little trees 20ft tall and 20ft wide, they may well be over 50 years old.
 That shape is either a function of age or someone's been up a ladder with a pair of shears.
 They also need plenty of light to do their thing.
 The (slightly) strawberry like fruits are (slightly) edible but look nice when they cover an old tree.
-Flowers are born in early summer and are white and bell shaped and profuse.
+Flowers are born in autumn and are white and bell shaped and profuse.
 They're similar to the closely related Pieris from China and Japan.

 Their natural habit is to be multistemmed and as the bark is reddish and flaky, much fun can be had clearing growth off the stems to expose them.
 They also (like all Strawberry Trees) have lots of dead twigs in them which do the tree no harm but much visual improvement is made by removing them.
 Time consuming but worth it.
 Always a good plant for practising your Creative Maintenance on.